kurisuwhyte/type.writer/README.md

     $ essay new

 This will create a new Essay documentation project in the current folder.
-Templates are just regular Clojure functions that take in some file and spit out some HTML.
+Templates are just regular HTML files which will be processed by Enlive.

 All documents live in the `source/` folder, and will be passed to the corresponding templates to be processed.